wexample/python-filestate/README.md

-# filestate
+# Filestate

-`filestate` is a Python package that allows you to manage the state of files and directories using YAML configuration files.
+Package that allows you to manage the state of files and directories using YAML configuration files.

+Version: 0.0.20

 ## Features